Palmers Green: Palmers Green today

 There is a parade of shops known as Palmers Green Shopping Centre along Green Lanes, with many restaurants, clothing shops, independently owned cafes, beauty salons, and branches of Superdrug, a former Wetherspoons (The Alfred Herring), Boots and Morrisons.

 Broomfield House, in Broomfield Park, remains a burnt-out shell despite numerous redevelopment proposals and an appearance on the BBC Two programme Restoration.
 The Conservatory in the park has recently reopened after a refurbishment.

 After more than 20 years of discussion, the North Circular A406 was widened to two lanes each way at Bounds Green in 2010 with various junction improvements.
 Some major congestion still exists on the A406.

-Continuous segregated cycle lanes, junction improvements and rearranged on-street parking on and around Green Lanes have been created by Enfield Council following a successful bid for "Mini Holland" funding from Transport for London.
-The lanes extend as far south as the A406.
-The aim is to encourage more commuter, school journeys and leisure cycling than was possible under the previous road layout, which combined four lane sections subject to speeding and other dangers to cyclists.
-Less than one year into their full opening, automated cycle counts at September 2018 already suggest 10-12k trips by bike per month within Palmers Green.

 Public access to the New River waterway has been improved with waterside paths and access gates.

 Demography

 According to the 2011 census, 64% of the ward's population is white (34% British, 27% other, 3% Irish).
 6% was Indian and 5% of 'any other ethnic group'.
 The main foreign languages are Turkish, spoken by 795 people, and Greek, spoken by 605.